Pakistan is gearing up for elections. Will the army let them happen?

 On Wednesday, the Peshawar High Court rejected the Election Commission’s decision to strip the PTI of its election symbol after a two-week legal struggle that is set to continue in the Supreme Court.
 PTI supporters remain optimistic, however, that the groundswell of public opinion will carry them to victory.

-“There is an overwhelming consensus that if Pakistan is to prosper, it is the people of Pakistan that have to decide who will govern them,” says Mr. Azhar.
+“There is an overwhelming consensus that if Pakistan is to prosper, it is the people of Pakistan that have to decide who will govern them,” says former Federal Minister Hammad Azhar, who went into hiding after May 9.

 But the pre-election chaos has robbed voters of the chance to hear candidates debate.
 Few have explained how they plan to address the compounding crises facing the next administration, including an uptick in terror attacks, high levels of inflation, and a power supply shortage that has meant daily blackouts across the country.